Spomky-Labs/lexik-jose-bridge/README.md

 # How to use

-Have a look at [this page](Resources/doc/Use.md) to know hot to configure and use this bundle.
+Have a look at [this page](Resources/doc/Use.md) to know hot to use this bundle.

 # Contributing